 This course covers introductory topics and techniques associated with the internet and internet communications.
 Techniques on how to use and access various types of information as well as how to find resources and navigate the internet are included.
-(Prerequisite: CPT 101 or CPT 104 or CPT 104 or CPT 170)
+(Prerequisite: CPT 101 or CPT 104 or CPT 170)